EC3-Gang/cpp-2/README.md

 # HCI EC3 CPP Guide

-Made by a few EC3 guys in Lower sec.
+Made by a few EC3 guys in Lower Sec.

 ## Contributing